vallejoj/WorkshopTemplate/workshops/AVBCS-Workshop/LabGuide400.md

 - Now that the connection is configured we'll add the response data to our detail page.
 To do so we'll set up a variable on the page to store the response and define an action to call the connection for the data.

-### Displaying Data Retrieved from a REST Call
+# Displaying Data Retrieved from a REST Call

-- First we'll need to set up a variable on our page to hold the response data from the REST call.
+There are a few steps to integrating REST data into our app.
+First we'll need to set up a variable on our page to hold the response data from the REST call.
 VBCS comes with built in variable types but it also allows us to define our own custom types.
 The response from a REST call is a great use case for these custom type definitions.
 We'll create a new type from our service connection response structure which will be the type we use for our variable.
 So to summarize we will need to:

 - Define a variable type based on the REST response
 - Define a variable to hold our response data
 - Create an **Action Chain** that retrieves our data and assigns it to the variable
-  - Configure an event that will trigger our action chain and make the data availabe via the variable
+- Configure an event that will trigger our action chain and make the data available via the variable

-## Define Custom Variable Type
+### Define Custom Variable Type

 - In the left panel of our developer console, select **main** under **inventoryMobileApp > flows** and then once on the **main** flow, select the **(x)** icon to display the variables of that flow.